Stylish, modern, and easy to maintain. The low fade quiff style has so much going for it.

 The hair on top of the head needs to fall into the mid-length range.
 But it shouldn’t be left too long as that will make it harder to create the tall spiky look.

-This hairstyle is great for elongating faces.
+This hairstyle is great for elongating faces and adding vertical height.

 The heavy stubble has been lined up very well, with a well-defined cheek line and neckline.